Trip Date: June 9-10, 2001

 Sidetrip: Tamarack Saddle (off-trail hike & rock scramble)

-Summit Attempt: The Enchantment Temple (climb to West Face platform via North Chute)
+Summit Attempt: The Enchantment Temple (snow climb & rock scramble to West Face platform via North Chute)

 Approximate Stats: 18 miles traveled; 7400 feet gained & lost.